 The Bring Your Own Device (BYOD) trend came to Asia in recent years, and it has rapidly made its presence felt in the corporate environment.
-It has been reported that 80% of Indian employees use their own personal devices for work.
+It has been reported that 80% of employees use their own personal devices for work in India.
 A major reason for this is the dynamic shift in workplace settings and cultures.
 With the adoption of the concept of agile workspaces, new work environments and models are being considered, including BYOD policies.

 And interestingly, BYOD adoption across businesses have been rather fast, thanks to the improved productivity, flexibility and collaboration it brings in the workplace.
 It also significantly reduces the Total Cost of Ownership (TCO) for companies, as they no longer have to purchase or upgrade a large number of devices.
 With offices leveraging smarter solutions for meeting rooms, BYOD is fast becoming the preferred choice for most enterprises.

 Despite the fact that BYOD is a great step towards creating agile workspaces, there’s no denying the challenges it may pose during adoption:

 In offices with a BYOD policy in place, there are multiple types of devices that enter a workspace or meeting setting.
 The diversity of devices, operating systems, and softwares can lead to significant compatibility issues when it comes to content sharing, regardless of whether the sharing is done wirelessly or not.
 Number of screens, different screen sizes, too many cables, etc. create additional problems for meeting holders and IT managers.
 Here, connecting personal devices with workplace tools like meeting room display systems can become a time-consuming and confusing affair.

 In addition, situations where the team needs to switch between multiple devices to present different assets, compatibility issues result in huge loss of time and productivity.
 Moreover, IT personnel’s time is also wasted trying to troubleshoot the compatibility errors.